 August & September: Taiwan

 I am pretty well travelled in Asia since I lived in Singapore for 13 years and it was easy to travel to other parts of Asia from there, but I had never been to Taiwan.
 Plus I thought this would be a great opportunity to practice my barely used and barely there second language.

 I spent 2 weeks in Taipei, 2 weeks in Hualien, a couple of days in Dulan trying to surf, and 2 weeks in Kaohsiung.
 Man, Taiwan is pretty amazing.
-Each of these cities have their own character, local dishes despite not being that far from each other.
-Traveling between them is so easy too with the regular train on the east coast or the high speed rail on the west.
-Or even hitchhiking 😉 Their high speed rail looks (and performs) exactly like Japan’s bullet train, but at a fraction of the cost.
+Each of these cities has their own character, local dishes despite not being that far from each other.
+Traveling between them is so easy too with the regular train on the east coast or the high-speed rail on the west.
+Or even hitchhiking 😉 Their high-speed rail looks (and performs) exactly like Japan’s bullet train, but at a fraction of the cost.